-Meet the Expert: Yang, Bioprocess Scientist
+Written by expert: Yang, Bioprocess Scientist

 Most protein-based biopharmaceuticals are produced using suspension mammalian cell cultures.
-In contrast, most viral vectors are produced using cells that will only proliferate and produce a desired product when attached to a surface.
-Therefore, static systems, such as T-flasks, Cell Stacks, Roller Bottles, or Cell Factories, are traditionally used.
+In contrast, most viral vectors are produced using adherent cells.
+Adherent cells will only proliferate and produce the desired product when attached to a surface.
+Therefore, traditionally static systems, such as T-flasks, Cell Stacks, Roller Bottles, or Cell Factories, were used.
 Unfortunately, such systems are very labor intensive, require a large footprint, and only allow very limited in-process control.
-The biggest issue is, however, the fact that these systems only allow increased production capacity through out-scaling instead of up-scaling.
+The biggest issue, however, is the fact that these systems only allow increased production capacity through out-scaling instead of up-scaling.

 My team at Batavia uses both the scale-X™ and iCELLis® fixed-bed bioreactors.
 We gathered a wealth of data on both systems.
 For example, the scale-X bioreactors have been successfully used for the Sabin poliovirus strains (PV1, PV2, PV3) production.
 As a direct comparison of our results in the scale-X bioreactor with the microcarrier production process described in literature, an average yield increase of 178% (in DU/cm2) was achieved for the 3 serotypes of poliovirus.3 In addition, the scale-X bioreactor was implemented for production of the VSV vector in our Lassa and Marburg vaccine programs.

 Using iCELLis® bioreactors, lentiviral vectors have been successfully produced in our lab.
-We corroborated the conclusions of Valkema et al. that iCELLis® bioreactor based processes are much easier to be scaled up and use significantly less floorspace compared to the T-flask based production process.
+We corroborate the conclusions of Valkema et al. that iCELLis® bioreactor based processes are much easier to be scaled up and use significantly less floorspace compared to the T-flask based production process.